sohelaman/dockerized/README.md

 Every command mentioned beyond this point should be run inside the `dockerized` directory.

 ### Setting up the environment
-- Following four files are necessary and steps needed to create them are discussed.
+- The following four files are necessary and steps needed to prepare them are listed,
 ```
-/path/to/dockerized/
+/path/to/Dockerized/
 -- .env
 -- conf/apache-vhosts.conf
 -- conf/nginx-vhosts.conf